ossf/criticality_score/cmd/criticality_score/README.md

 - `-depsdev-disable` disables the collection of signals from deps.dev.
 - `-depsdev-dataset string` the BigQuery dataset name to use.
 Default is `depsdev_analysis`.

+#### Scoring flags

+- `-scoring-disable` disables the generation of scores.
+- `-scoring-config CONFIG_FILE` specify the `CONFIG_FILE` to use to define how scores are calculated.
+See `/config/scorer/` for some valid configs.
+By default `/config/scorer/original_pike.yml` is used.
+- `-scoring-column` overrides the name of the column used to store the score.
+  By default the column is named `default_score`, and if `-scoring-config` is resent the column's name will be based on the config filename.

 #### Misc flags